LV-coding/laravel_movies_site/README.md

 ## About
-Movie site with 1 main and 2 minor models (many to many and foreign key relations).
+Movies site with 1 main (Movie) and 2 minor models (ForeignKey Type and ManyToMany Tags models).
+Implemented the function of likes through ManyToMany model Likes.

+For models User implemented roles Admin/User.
 Admin can use CRUD for all models.
+Ordinary User can only browse list of movies and single movie.

+Implemented  functionality for sorting, filtering and searching.

+For further development and testing implemented factories.

 ## Custom commands